jcatlos/BigCSV/README.md

 ```
 This approach may work on Windows, as well, however it has not been tested
 ### Windows
 Use cmake GUI application.
-Select the cloned repository as the source directory and a subdirectory `build` as the build directory.
-Only the MinGW make configuration has been tested.
+Select the cloned repository (`catlos`, not `catlos/src`) as the source directory and a subdirectory `build` as the build directory.
 ---

 Afterwards, the program is ready to be used.
 The executable is located in the `build` folder